zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/run-nb/run-nb.md

     ![](./images/populate.png " ")

-3. Divide the table to seggregate all of the wines to have points greater than 90 with a tag greater than 90 points and similarly less than 90 with the tag less than 90 points.
+3. Divide the table to segregate all of the wines to have points greater than 90 with a tag greater than 90 points and similarly less than 90 with the tag less than 90 points.

     Scroll right to the table to view the points_bin column with the tags .